Standard Terms of Business.

 3.3 When carrying out regulated audit work, we keep to the Financial Reporting Council Ethical Standard, which you can see at www.frc.org.uk where you need to follow the links for ‘Standards and Guidance for Auditors’ applying to ‘audit and assurance’ work.

 3.4 When carrying out insolvency work the Insolvency Regulations and Guidance Notes apply, as do the Statements on Insolvency Practice (SIPs).
-You can see these at www.icaew.com where you should search for ‘insolvency’.
+You can see these at ICAEW where you should search for ‘insolvency’.
 Kate Merry and Ben Dyer are licensed to act as Insolvency Practitioners by the Insolvency Practitioners Association (“IPA”).

 3.6 Our VAT registration number is GB 213 3849 76.